American Oak

 What Is American Oak?

-At The Acacia Tree, we use American Oak when customers want a light, timeless timber that feels clean and modern but still warm and inviting.
+At The Acacia Tree, we use American Oak when customers want a refined, contemporary timber that still feels warm and inviting.
 It’s an ideal choice for homes that favour a bright, airy aesthetic.

 Book Video Call